ranjankumar03/100-days-of-code/log.md

 **Today's Progress**: Coded for 182 minutes.
 Now at 63% on Web Dev course.
 Finished Patatap clone after some debugging.
 Started Backend section.
 A little nervous because I've never done it before but excited to learn!

 **Thoughts**: I'm somehow finding a lot more time for coding- which is awesome!
 This is my third day overall with > 3 hrs time spent coding.
 Yes, this includes tutorials but I'm progressing quickly I think.

+### Day 73: April 19th, 2017

+**Today's Progress**: Coded for 106 minutes.
+Now at 67% on Web Dev course.
+Started working in ExpressJS.
+Pretty easy to understand.

+**Thoughts**: Still not sure how I feel about the Backend.
+It doesn't seem too bad?
+We'll see what my thoughts are as I dive deeper.
+I like that it makes websites dynamic though!